php-fig/fig-standards/proposed/simplecache-meta.md

 * A few more advanced ones for more specialized operations.
 * Providing an adapter class that turns a PSR-6 implementation into a PSR-Simple-Cache one.
+* It should be possible to expose both caching PSRs from a caching library.

 ### 3.2 Non-Goals